Healthy nutrition matters

 Diet affects sperm counts

-Now the team of Alberto Torres-Cantero wanted to know whether the same accounts for healthy young men, too.
+Now the team of Alberto Torres-Cantero wanted to know whether the same applies to healthy young men, too.

 The scientists examined semen of 215 male university students and linked the data to the study participants’ eating habits.
 They focused in particular on a number of micronutrients with known impact on sperm quantity and quality.